nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 creation of C2M2 [richness levels](../draft-CFDE_glossary/glossary.md#richness-levels):
-concentric, canonical variants of C2M2 which are benchmarked at increasing levels of model complexity, wherein each successive modeling level is a strict superset of all of the metadata encompassed by the previous (less complex) level.
+concentric, canonical variants of C2M2 which are benchmarked at increasing levels of model complexity, wherein each successive modeling level is a value-added superset of all of the metadata encompassed by the previous (less complex) level.

 Accordingly -- in addition to the full C2M2 model -- CFDE